Old Ireland in Colour: Reception

 Old Ireland in Colour was the number one bestselling book in Ireland from 15 to 28 November 2020 and from 6 to 26 December 2020 according to Nielsen BookScan.

 It was also the official Christmas number one in Ireland for 2020 according to Nielsen BookScan, with over 9,000 copies sold in the week prior.

 Old Ireland in Colour was Ireland's bestselling book by revenue in 2020, and the sole book to have made more than €1 million in Ireland in 2020.
 Almost 50,000 copies were sold in just over 10 weeks.

 Old Ireland in Colour also won Best Irish-Published Book of the Year at the Irish Book Awards 2020.

 On 30 March 2021, Old Ireland in Colour reached a peak of 23 in the overall Books category on Amazon.
 It was also the number two bestselling book in the History category, ranked after a free audiobook.
 It was the bestselling book in the European History and Photography History categories at that time.

 Reviews for the book have been largely positive: 'Astonishing' (The Irish News); 'Mesmerising' (Irish Examiner); 'Incredibly poignant, beautiful photographs of Old Ireland, given a modern twist' (Irish Independent).

 While not specifically referring to this book, some critics have pointed to the potential for misleading results arising from the automatic colourisation of old photographs.

-Sequel
+Sequels

 A second volume, Old Ireland in Colour 2, also co-authored by John Breslin and Sarah-Anne Buckley, was published by Merrion Press in September 2021.
-Old Ireland in Colour 2 was the number one bestselling book in Ireland from 21–27 November 2021 according to Nielsen BookScan.
+Old Ireland in Colour 2 was the number one bestselling book in Ireland from 21 to 27 November 2021 according to Nielsen BookScan.